hyper-neutrino/java-public/programs/ball-simulator/README.md

 All strings that are shorter than the longest string will be padded with spaces on the right so that it is a rectangular grid.

 All other characters will allow the ball to pass through them; if it is falling, it keeps falling.
 If it is rolling, it stops rolling and falls straight down (there is not horizontal momentum in this language).
 If it is levitating, it keeps levitating straight up.

+# Interpreter Flags

+`--ignore-states -i` supresses output from capital-letters.
+`--debug -d` prints all of the balls in the system and requires the user to press <Enter> each time before all balls have been iterated.
+`--wait -w <ms>` waits `ms` milliseconds before all balls are iterated once.